Acts Chapter Twenty Eight

 Here, we see that it is possible to reach a point where you are no longer open to the work of the Holy Spirit.
 Paul uses this quote from Isaiah 6 and we see that the people had closed their own eyes so that they could not see the plan of God.
 The people could just not accept the fact that they could not work for their salvation but merely had to accept it as a gift.
 The same type of struggle followed Paul everywhere that he shared the good news and the same thing is happening today.
 This is also the same struggle that will continue even to the end of the great tribulation described in Revelation.

-'Therefore I want you to know that God's salvation has been sent to the Gentiles, and they will listen!'
-After he said this, the Jews left, arguing vigorously among themselves.
+Therefore, let it be known to you that this salvation of God has been sent to the Goyim, and they will listen!"
+After he had said this, the Jews left, arguing vehemently among themselves.

 Why was salvation sent to Gentiles (those that were not God's people)?
 The simple answer is to shame Israel by letting them see that the gift they had rejected (Jesus) would be gladly accepted by others.
 This fact brought controversy to the Jews as they could not see the that it was God's plan all along.

-For two whole years Paul stayed there in his own rented house and welcomed all who came to see him.
-Boldly and without hindrance he preached the kingdom of God and taught about the Lord Jesus Christ.
+Sha'ul remained two whole years in a place he rented for himself; and he continued receiving all who came to see him, openly and without hindrance proclaiming the Kingdom of God and teaching about the Lord Yeshua the Messiah.

 In this final passage of the book of Acts, we see that God is faithful and will deliver His people for His purpose.
 We might ask why God allowed Paul to go through all that he did and we see the reason contained in this passage.
 He was able to spread the gospel of Jesus Christ in the heart of the Roman Empire "without hindrance".